Grimrukh/ezstate/README.md

 # ezstate

+(This older repository has been superseded by [soulstruct](https://github.com/grimrhapsody/soulstruct), which includes both ESD unpacking/repacking and conversion to a Python-like syntax called "ESP".)

 Unpack, explore (in HTML), edit, and repack .esd files from Dark Souls 1.

 Edit and repack supported for all files except enemyCommon.esd, which has two state tables (coming sometime).